 Enrolling your child in school sports is a great choice for many reasons: it increases the child’s exercise and activity levels, encourages team playing, identifies areas of leadership, and builds confidence.
 But despite the safety efforts on behalf of parents and teachers, children’s injuries still happen—and more commonly, these injuries often come in the form of traumatic brain injury.

 But now, a new study at the Centers for Disease Control (CDC) suggests that parents, teachers, and coaches have taken a proactive approach to treating children who may be affected with traumatic brain injury (TBI), Time magazine reports.
 The conclusion comes after the study revealed that hospitals saw a spike in treating TBIs from 2001 to 2009.
 The increase in treatment, however, was not attributed to an increase in injuries; rather, researchers have attributed the spike to increased awareness of TBIs in children.
 Had there been a true increase in incidence, there would have also been a subsequent increase in hospital admittance.
 Fortunately, there was no increase in hospital admission for those who reported a possible TBI.

 “These injuries were always there.
 It’s not that there are more injuries now.
-It’s just that now people are getting treatment that they weren’t getting before,” Steven Marshall, interim director of the University of North Carolina’s Injury Prevention and Research Center, told USA Today.
+It’s just that now people are getting treatment that they weren’t getting before,” said an interim director of the University of North Carolina’s Injury Prevention and Research Center, told USA Today.

 The reporting of head injuries had increased from roughly 153,000 cases in 2011 to just over 248,000 in 2009, generally due to contact sports like football, basketball, baseball, and soccer.
 However, playground injury attributed for most visits to the ER for children under 10 years of age.